ivonnecruz/ivonnecruz/README.md

 ## Hi there 👋

+> Have you ever tried to relax?
+It's a paradox.

+Hopefully you’ll find some very basic (and only mildly confusing) neuroimaging processing stuff here, mainly using FSL, SPM, and MRtrix.

+Please be kind and keep those expectations very low.

 <!--
 **ivonnecruz/ivonnecruz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.